amerkurev/python-study/content/post/keyword-and-positional-only-params-in-func/index.md

 ---
 title: Keyword-Only and Positional-Only Parameters in Function
-description: "Don't know what \"def f(a, /, b, *, c)\" signature means in Python?
+description: "Don't know what def func(a, /, b, *, c) signature means in Python?
 OK, read this short explanation."
 slug: keyword-and-positional-only-params-in-func
 date: 2023-05-23 00:00:00+0000
 categories: